Michigan State takes the top spot in the coaching tandems for 2018.

-Ferentz takes a lot of heat for his bloated contract, but he has done a solid job in his 18 years at Iowa.
-He has an 83–64 record in the Big Ten, highlighted by two 8–0 seasons and one 7–1 season.
-McCaffrey is known for his frequent outbursts on the bench, but he, too, has done a really nice job in Iowa City.
-The Hawkeyes made the NCAA Tournament in three straight seasons (2014-16) but appear to be a longshot to make it this year.
+Ferentz takes a lot of heat for his bloated contract, but he has done a solid job in his 19 years at Iowa.
+He has an 86–68 record in the Big Ten, highlighted by two 8–0 seasons and one 7–1 season.
+McCaffrey is known for his frequent outbursts on the bench, but he, too, has done a nice job in Iowa City.
+The Hawkeyes made the NCAA Tournament in three straight seasons (2014-16) but will miss the Field of 68 for the second straight year in 2018.

 Football: Will Muschamp

 Muschamp has improved his reputation nationally — which wasn’t great after his struggles at Florida — by guiding South Carolina to a bowl game in 2016 and then a nine-win season in '17.
 Martin broke through with a trip to the Final Four in his fifth year at South Carolina — it’s his only trip to the NCAA Tournament at the school — but the Gamecocks will miss the NCAAs this season.

 Basketball: David Padgett (interim)

 Petrino has won at every stop (in the college game) and has an impressive 21–11 record in ACC play in his four years since returning to Louisville.
 Don’t forget: He went a combined 12–4 in the SEC in his final two seasons at Arkansas.
 Padgett, only 33 years old, was thrust into the job as Louisville’s interim head basketball coach after Rick Pitino was fired in the fall.
 He has done an outstanding job — especially considering the circumstances — and has an opportunity to get the job on a permanent basis.